Bound on entanglement in neural quantum states

 While it is always possible to take $t_j(\vec s) = s_j$ and $\mathcal{G} = \Psi$, the representation Eq.~\eqref{eq:FequalG} will be useful only when $\mu$ is less than $n$.
 As an example of when this holds, consider if $\Psi$ were purely linear.
 Then $\Psi(\vec s)$ must be of the form $\vec w^T\vec s + b$, and $\mathcal{G}$ exists with $\mu=1$.

 More generally, when the network $\Psi$ consists of $k$ nonlinearities, $\mathcal{G}$ can be found with $\mu \leq k+1$ affine features.
 We call this \textit{feature reduction} and provide a full constructive proof in the Supplemental Material~\cite{supp}.
 The basic reasoning is as follows.
-A directed acyclic graph (DAG) has a node ordering such that for any directed edge $(u,v)$ between nodes $u$ and $v$, $u$ precedes $v$ in the ordering.
+A directed acyclic graph (DAG) has a node ordering such that if a directed edge $(u,v)$ connects $u$ and $v$, $u$ precedes $v$ in the ordering.
 We may proceed inductively on such an ordering of the DAG of $\Psi$.
 The first node must be a function of a single affine feature, and each subsequent node is a function of the preceding affine features and possibly one more.
 Including an optional overall affine feature then gives $\mu \leq k+1$.

-Intuitively, this means that a feed-forward network with $k$ nonlinearities cannot couple the $n$ input spins through more than $k+1$ independent affine features (\textit{i.e.} collective variables).
-Thus, if $k\sim O(1)$, the wavefunction amplitudes are functions of a small number of affine features rather than all $n$ degrees of freedom.
+Intuitively, this means that a feed-forward network with $k$ nonlinearities cannot couple the $n$ input spins through more than $k+1$ independent affine features (or collective variables).
+Thus if $k$ is small, the wavefunction amplitudes are functions of a small number of affine features rather than all $n$ degrees of freedom.
 This will be the key to bounding entanglement.

 Next, we must make some well-behavedness assumptions about the NQS.
-While different assumptions can be adopted here, we will choose to require the following technical condition: that $\mathcal{G}(t_1,\ldots, t_\mu)$ is analytic in a complex neighborhood of each of its real arguments, and bounded on this neighborhood, in a manner independent of $n$.
+Different choices can be adopted here, but the goal is to make a reasonable assumption prohibiting the NQS from ``hiding" a large amount of complexity in a few nonlinearities.
+We will choose to require the following technical condition: that $\mathcal{G}(t_1,\ldots, t_\mu)$ is analytic in a complex neighborhood of each of its real arguments, and bounded on this neighborhood, in a manner independent of $n$.
 In particular, we assume the domains of the $t_i$ are bounded independently of $n$, which sets the scaling of weights to be $\|\vec w\|_1 = O(1)$.
+We address relaxations of this assumption in the Supplemental Material~\cite{supp}.
 With this assumption, we may use standard results in approximation theory~\cite{trefethen,supp} that there exists a multivariable polynomial of degree at most $d$ in each variable that approximates $\mathcal{G}$ uniformly on its domain $\mathcal{D}\subset \mathbb{R}^\mu$ to accuracy $O(e^{-\gamma d})$, where $\gamma>0$ is a constant.